spc-group/haven/docs/topic_guides/instrument_registry.rst

 It is a goal of this project that **executing simple scans will not require you to know about or interact directly with the registry.**
+However, more advanced scans, like using area detectors from the command line, may require you to look up devices in the registry prior to building the scan.

 This documentation is provided primarily for developers who are planning to register their own devices and components.